Q. What do I need to pay to secure a room?

 Q. What if I change my mind or find alternative accommodation?
 Do I get my deposit back?

-Once you have been offered a bed space, your deposit is non-refundable and you are also responsible for paying all the rental charges for the entire duration of the lease.
-If you leave your accommodation during the term of your lease the accommodation fees are non-refundable and you are liable for any outstanding rental fees.
+Once you have been offered a bed space, your deposit is non-refundable and you are also responsible for paying the Accommodation Fee for the entire duration of the Lease Agreement.
+If you leave your accommodation during the term of your Lease Agreement the Application and Accommodation Fees are non-refundable and you are liable for any outstanding Accommodation Fee.

 Q. Can I smoke anywhere in the Halls of Residence?